M-amir097/ipc/English.README.md

 * Server applied libipc.so can use the following APIs:
   * ipcServerStart(IPC_USAGE_TYPE_E usageType);
-    * Starting the IPC Server for the specified usageType.
+    * Starting the IPC Server for the specified _usageType_.
   * ipcSendMessage(IPC_USAGE_TYPE_E usageType, const void* pData, signed int size);
-    * Sending data to the IPC Client for the specified usageType.
+    * Sending data to the IPC Client for the specified _usageType_.
     * The address and size of the sending data Specified by _pData_ and _size_ arguments.
     * Sending data is stored in the Data Pool prepared on the IPC Client side.
   * ipcServerStop(IPC_USAGE_TYPE_E usageType);